 - Be a health professional who is preparing for advancement in an organization or for transition into public health.

 - Hold a doctoral degree (or non-U.S. equivalent) in medicine, dentistry, veterinary medicine, law, or other fields related to public health or a prior master’s degree in a health-related field with at least three years of health-related work experience following completion of the master’s.

 - Hold clearly identified career goals relevant to the program and demonstrate a strong academic background.

 For more information about HSPH degree programs: 2013-2014 HSPH Catalog

 Accepted degrees include: MD, DO, MBBS, MBBCh, DPM, DMD, DDS, DVM, PharmD, OD, PhD, ScD, JD.
 Please contact the MPH Program Office for questions regarding other doctoral degrees.

 Master’s Degree Applicants

 Accepted degrees include: MSN, MSW, MBA, SM.
-Please contact the MPH Program Office for questions regarding other master’s degrees.
+Please contact the MPH Program Office, housed in the Office of Education, for questions regarding other master’s degrees.